-Today we will show you how to make quinoa flatbread at home, from scratch.

-> Today we will show you how to make quinoa flatbread at home, from scratch.
-After more than four hours of testing, we found a cheap, easy and quick way of getting a fluffy dough, without using quinoa flour.
+After a lot of testing, we found a cheap, easy and quick way of getting a fluffy dough without using quinoa flour.

->

-> If you don't have a seed or coffee grinder machine, you have to grind the seeds by hand because a blender won't do the trick - we did it with a mortar and pestle, and it took us almost an hour.
+If you don't have a seed or coffee grinder machine, you have to grind the seeds by hand because a blender won't do the trick - we did it with a mortar and pestle, and it took us almost an hour.

->

-> Other recipes out there bypass the cooking process.
+Other recipes out there bypass the cooking process.
 We tried it both ways and noticed that cooking quinoa first yielded softer and fluffier bread.

->

-> There are two good reasons to prepare this recipe using quinoa instead of conventional flour:
+There are two good reasons to prepare this recipe using quinoa instead of conventional flour:

->

-> Quinoa is a superfood - abundant in proteins, fibres, minerals and antioxidants.
+Quinoa is a superfood — high in proteins, fibres, minerals and antioxidants.
 It is among the few plant-based foods to provide complete proteins - a most impressive trait - making it an essential addition to vegan diets.
 We talk more about this here.

->

-> Quinoa is gluten-free, so people sensitive to gluten can now enjoy flatbread topped with their favourite foods.
+Quinoa is gluten-free, so people sensitive to gluten can now enjoy flatbread topped with their favourite foods.